 Tenants in common/co-habitation agreements and Partition Buyout agreements

-GLO provides expert legal guidance and support, helping you navigate the complexities of co-ownership.
-By working with us, you can secure a clear and secure path forward that protects both your assets and your relationships.
+GLO leverages its experience working with clients to help you navigate the complexities of co-ownership and secure a clear and secure path forward that protects both your assets and your relationships.

 Individuals who jointly acquire property often find themselves in a default legal status known as “Tenants in Common.”
 This default allows for shared ownership, but it also comes with inherent challenges.
-One common issue arises from disagreements about contributions to mortgage payments, taxes, and essential maintenance.
+One common issue arises from disagreements about contributions to expenses such as mortgage payments, taxes, and essential maintenance.
 These disagreements can lead to resentment and create an unequal burden on one co-owner.
 Without a written framework for managing daily operations, allocating expenses, and other complications, these issues can escalate and cause conflicts.
-Read our blog A Tenants in Common Agreement: Clarity and Protection for Co-Ownership of Real Property for more information.

 What happens if there are disputes?

-When co-ownership disputes escalate, the most common recourse is a partition lawsuit.
-This legal action compels a court to divide co-owned property, and in most cases involving real estate, this division typically involves a forced sale.
+When co-ownership disputes escalate in the absence of a clear legal framework, co-owners are left with the unenviable option of resort to a costly and emotionally draining partition lawsuit.
+As detailed in our blog Understanding Tenants in Common Agreements and the Pitfalls of Partition, a partition lawsuit involves the Court determining relative ownership interest and in most cases ordering the property be sold at County sheriff ’s auction.
 The consequences of such a forced sale are almost always detrimental to the financial interests of all co-owners.
-Properties sold under court order in a partition action are often sold below their true market value because the primary objective is a quick liquidation rather than achieving an optimal price.
-For more information on partition, visit our blog Understanding Tenants in Common Agreements and the Pitfalls of Partition.
+Properties sold under court order in a partition action are often sold below their true market value because the primary objective is a quick liquidation rather than marketing the property to maximize the sale price.

 How Legal Guidance Can Lead to a Smooth Experience

+In contrast, a well-drafted Tenants in Common Agreement places the control of resolving disputes firmly back into the hands of the co-owners.
+Guidance from an experienced lawyer can help address disputes before they escalate to the point of partition.
 While co-owners may initially have an informal understanding of who pays for what, these arrangements rarely account for the full range of costs associated with property ownership or for changes in financial capacity over time.
 What happens if one party unexpectedly faces financial hardship and cannot fulfill their agreed-upon share?
 To address these situations proactively, it’s advisable to seek guidance from a lawyer and draft a well-written agreement.
+Read our blog A Tenants in Common Agreement: Clarity and Protection for Co-Ownership of Real Property for more information.

 How GLO Can Help